appinho/SAGoogleCodeEventTemplate/README.md

 - bundling(KS20/A/MEDIUM): Find groups of maximum K members so that the sum of their prefixes is maximized **Prefix/Combinatorics**
 - prefix_trie(LC): Basic class of a prefix trie **Prefix**

-## Common Mistakes
+## Lessons learned

-- Go with brute force/complete search first!
+- Go with brute force/complete search first
+- Estimate Big O time/space complexity of given hyperparameters
+- Casting floats can cause rounding issues so prefer multiplication over division
+- Use array as look up e.g. alphabet with [26]
+- Swap to do fast memory changes
+- Sort changed order that is important for result

+## Errors
-- Use more memory to become faster!
+- TLE: Use more memory to become faster
+- WA: Error in algorithm
-- check data types of inputs to avoid overflow like(long long instead of int)
+- RE: Check data types of inputs to avoid overflow
-- float cast creates troubles
-- out of bounce check missing
+- CE: out of bounce check missing
-- alphabet helps with constant memory [26]
-- read line in python incorrectly
-- swap to do fast memory changes
-- sort changed order that is important for result
+- Sample Failed RE: Check input output streaming
+- Sample Failed CE: Check definition of variables